rajivsam/KMDS/feature_documentation/glossary_observation_types.md

 ### Exploratory Observations
 These observations document the findings of an analyst reviewing a _raw_ dataset in preparation for a specific analysis task.
 It should be noted that exploratory data anlysis is usually performed in the context of a goal or a task.
-Usually, not all the data is relevant to the task at hand and there are usually problems created from faults and problems in acquiring or processing the data(_noise_).
+Usually, there are problems in acquiring or processing the data(_noise_).
+There are cases when you do get reliable data without these errors, so noise in the data is a use case specific property.
 Sometimes, there are problems introduced by the statistical properties of the data (_outliers_).

 ### Data Representation Observations
 These are observations that document the findings of an analyst preparing the _raw_ data, usually, after the _exploratory data analysis_ has been performed.
 The raw data received may not be in a form that is amenable to the analysis that we wish to perform.
 The analyst may want to _transform_ the data to a form suitable for the analysis task.
 The observations made by the analyst to document and communicate the rationale and assumptions in developing these transformed representations of the data are what are captured as _Data Representation Observations_.